MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 6. Deploy the Azure Cache for Redis.
 7. Deploy the Azure Database for MySQL.
 8. Create the Azure Storage account and container.
-9. Create your Virtual Machine Scale Set ensuring it references the captured Disk Image as the OS Disk
+9. Create your Virtual Machine Scale Set ensuring it references the captured Disk Image as the OS Disk.
 1. Setup the autoscale settings.

 > [!NOTE]